Think you know worms? Get the facts about intestinal worms in your dog or cat.

 Fact: Your dog or cat can catch worms anywhere – even if they spend most of their time indoors.

-• Cats and dogs can become infected with intestinal worms in a number of ways.
-Puppies and kittens can be infected with worms through their mother’s milk when suckling.
+- Puppies can become infected with roundworm while in the womb.
+Both puppies and kittens can be infected with worms through their mother’s milk when suckling.

-• Pets can be infected when they accidently swallow microscopic worm eggs or larvae (e.g. while grooming or playing with a toy).
+- Pets can be infected when they accidentally swallow microscopic worm eggs or larvae (e.g. while grooming or playing with a toy).

-• Pets that hunt and eat animals, including lizards, mice and birds, or scavenge animal carcasses, are at higher risk of many intestinal worms.
+- Pets that hunt and eat animals, including lizards, mice and birds, or scavenge animal carcasses, are at higher risk of many intestinal worms.
+Any critters, including cockroaches, that venture indoors can potentially infect your pet with worms.

 Myth: Most worms reproduce slowly and have a complicated life cycle.